Why Does My Mouse Keep Freezing? 15 Easy Fixes

 • Additional fixes involve ensuring the mouse is within range, running hardware and device troubleshooters, scanning for malware, and checking for Windows updates.

 When it comes to solving issues like a freezing cursor, it’s important not to overlook even the most unlikely causes.
-Hardware problems like faulty or loose cables, battery issues, or wireless connectivity problems often cause such issues.
+Hardware problems, such as faulty or loose cables, battery issues, or wireless connectivity problems, are often culprits.
 Similarly, a few common software causes include outdated drivers, malware infections, or Windows update problems.

-With that said, we have gathered up a range of solutions that can help you deal with the problem from every angle, so that you can fix it for good.
+With that said, we have gathered a range of solutions that can help you address the problem from every angle so that you can fix it for good.

 1. Enable Touchpad — For Laptop Users Only

-Before we dive into the general methods to fix a freezing mouse, our first step is only for laptop users to try as it involves checking their touchpad’s settings.
-If you normally use the built-in touchpad to navigate around but it randomly starts freezing or stops working, chances are you might have disabled it by accident.
+Before we dive into the general methods to fix a freezing mouse, our first step is specifically for laptop users as it involves checking their touchpad’s settings.
+If you normally use the built-in touchpad to navigate but it randomly starts freezing or stops working, chances are you might have accidentally disabled it.

 Make sure the touchpad is enabled

-Generally, the key combinations to disable/enable the touchpad are; Fn + F8 (F5, F7, or F9) and it’s pretty common to accidentally hit one of those.
+Generally, the key combinations to disable/enable the touchpad are Fn + F8 (F5, F7, or F9), and it’s quite common to accidentally hit one of those.
 If the keyboard shortcuts aren’t working, you can also manually enable the touchpad by heading to the Touchpad Settings from the Windows search menu.
-Here, all you need to do is enable the toggle button and your touchpad should start working back again.
+Simply enable the toggle button, and your touchpad should start working again.

 2. Restart Your PC